sofiaavelino/BigData/README.md

 This project uses the **MIMIC-III clinical database**, which contains de-identified health data associated with ~40,000 ICU patients, including demographics, vitals, lab results, and more.

-> **Note:** Due to privacy restrictions, MIMIC-III requires credentialed access from PhysioNet — describe how others can obtain the credentials and download the data.

 ---

 ## 📌 Project Overview